AmphibiaWeb/amphibian-disease-tracker/APIs.md

 | `project_id` | ID of the project |
 | `user`  | Permission details of the user making this request  |
 | `project`  | Actual project details  |

+Please note that if you're not authorized to view the project, you'll recieve an `ACCESS_AUTHORIZATION_FAILED` error.

 Sample Response: